apache/druid/extensions-contrib/kubernetes-overlord-extensions/README.md

     This adapter expects a [PodTemplate](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) to be available on the overlord's file system.
     This pod template is used as the base of the job template (additional info like the task id is injected on top of it).
     You can override things like labels, environment variables, resources, annotation, or even the base image with this template.

+    Required overlord runtime properties
     ```
     druid.indexer.runner.k8s.adapter.type=customTemplateAdapter
     druid.indexer.runner.k8s.podTemplate.base=/opt/druid/conf/druid/cluster/pod-template.yaml` (location of pod template on overlord)
     ```

-    The following PodTemplate is an example that uses the public druid docker image.
+    The following PodTemplate is an example that uses the regular druid docker image.
     ```
     apiVersion: "v1"
     kind: "PodTemplate"